When Desire Becomes Obsessively Tied to Your Happiness

 Is there something in your life that you want so badly, it feels as if your happiness depends on getting it?

 We tend to think that if we can just get the right thing or have the right experience, we’ll be happy from then on.
-But the type of happiness that comes from satisfying the want monster is short-lived because nothing is permanent.
+But the type of happiness that comes from satisfying these types of desires is short-lived because nothing is permanent.
 That toy will wear out.
 That Disneyland trip will end.
 Soon our happiness gives way to a new target of desire.

 Even getting my health back wouldn't make my life trouble free.
 When I reflect deeply, I realize that the type of happiness that depends on getting what I want is not the happiness I’m looking for because I know it would only be temporary.
-I’m looking for happiness that comes from being content with my life as it is, whether I’m able to satisfy the want monster or not.
+I’m looking for happiness that comes from being at peace and content with my life as it is, whether my desires are satisfied or not.

-This happiness comes from making peace with the fact that life is a mixture of pleasant and unpleasant experiences, successes and disappointments, easy times and hard times.
-This happiness comes from opening our hearts and minds to engage each day fully, even though we know it may be a day in which the want monster goes hungry.
+This happiness comes from recognizing that life is a mixture of pleasant and unpleasant experiences, successes and disappointments, easy times and hard times.
+This happiness comes from opening our hearts and minds to engage each day fully, even though we know it may be a day in which our desires go hungry.

-Note: The theme of this article is expanded on in Chapter 4 ("Want/Don't Want: The Unquenchable Thirst") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
-The chapter contains several exercises for learning to work skillfully with the "want monster."
+Note: The theme of this article is expanded on in Chapter 4 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.

-You might also like my article "Constant Complaining: Does It Serve Us Well?"
+You might also like "Constant Complaining: Does It Serve Us Well?"